david-simoes-93/RCSoccerSim3dSetup/3 Client.md

 ## Performance mode

 To ensure the machine is running at peak performance, enable performance mode.
+For an 8-core machine, this did the trick:

+    for i in {0..7}; do echo performance > /sys/devices/system/cpu${i}/cpufreq/scaling_governor; done

+This does not seem to work:

 	sudo apt install cpufrequtils
 	sudoedit /etc/init.d/cpufrequtils
 		GOVERNOR="performance"

+We're not sure how to make this work upon reboot.

 ## Proxy